wxcuop/pyfixmsg_plus/pyfixmsg_plus/README.md

   `await store_message(...)`, `await get_message(...)` (async)

 **Do not** set sequence numbers directly on the message store from application code.
-Always use the engine's async API to ensure protocol compliance.
+**Always use the engine's async API** to ensure protocol compliance and encapsulation.

 ---